-Hey knitters!
+Hey Knitters!
 This basic guide for beginners is hopefully going to help you conquer your next steps if you have just started knitting.
-Moving on from my last post - showing you how to cast on, knit in garter stitch and cast off - we are now moving forward and learning how to purl, knit in stockinette stitch and how pick up stitches.
+Moving on from my last post - showing you how to cast on, knit in garter stitch and cast off - we are now moving forward and learning how to purl, knit in stockinette stitch and how to pick up stitches.

 Once you have mastered the garter stitch (knit stitch) you can move onto the purl stitch.
 The purl stitch is where your yarn is in front of the stitch and not the back.
 Check out this video tutorial here to get started:

 The purl stitch is used in many patterns and can be knit in the English way or the Continental method.
-Take a look at this gallery of purl stitch examples to give you some inspiration:

 Once you can recognise a knit stitch from purl stitch, you can keep track of where you are in your work.
 Whether you are working a pattern that includes, stockinette, ribbing or seed stitch - if you know what came last, then you will know what comes next.